A brief history of the Token Society of Great Britain

 In 1986 the highly respected Japanese sword polisher, mukansa Kenji Mishina moved to London.
 He took a very active part in our meetings, lecturing on different aspects of the sword and conducting kantei.
 With his help and guidance, the Society organised a number of taikai events in the late 1980s-mid 1990s, at which Japanese artisans showcased their crafts and shinsa panels evaluated swords.
 Kenji Mishina stayed in the UK until 1992 and his contribution added greatly to the Society’s pool of knowledge.
 He remains an honorary lifetime member of our Society.

 We continue to hold regular meetings in London but in recent years we have also organised regional meetings and study days for members who are unable to travel to London.
 We have continued our close association with museums, holding study/viewing days at the British Museum, V&A, Royal Armouries Museum and the Ashmolean Museum.
 Taking advantage of ongoing developments in technology, we have added a Facebook page alongside our website.
-We have recently started to publish a regular E-Magazine containing articles relating to swords, fittings Samurai history and other related topics.
 Most recently, we have started to hold regular online meetings using the Zoom platform.

 Copyright © All Rights Reserved